SofiaGalt/EventTrackerProject/README.md

 This project uses interfaces that extend JpaRepository<E, K>, which made the interactions with the database ridiculously simple and unbelievably quick to implement.

-This application will be deployed to an AWS EC2 instance.
+This application is deployed to an AWS EC2 instance.

 ## What I learned this week